freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

       not able to decrypt submissions or communications, unless the attacker has access to the encryption key required to do so.

-What a Physical Seizure of the *Application Server* Can Achieve
+What a physical seizure of the *Application Server* can achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  If the *Application Server* is seized, the attacker will be able to